Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Anyone can get COVID-19.
 The illness is spread person-to-person.
 In other words, anyone can develop COVID-19 after coming in close contact with someone infected with the virus.
 The virus may also be spread when a person touches a surface with the virus and then touches their eyes, nose, or mouth.

 Most people with COVID-19 have mild symptoms.
 Some people may have the virus and not show any symptoms at all.
-Children seem to be less affected than older adults, based on initial results from China.

-Based on what is currently known, the highest risk for complications with COVID-19 is seen in older adults and patients with chronic health problems such as heart disease, diabetes, lung problems, or people with weak immune systems.
+In most cases, the highest risk for complications with COVID-19 is seen in older adults and patients with chronic health problems such as heart disease, diabetes, lung problems, or people with weak immune systems.

 Families with children who have weakened immune systems due to an illness or medical condition should take extra care to prevent exposure to the virus.
 If symptoms develop, contact your doctor right away.